-At last, the moment everybody as been waiting for, the arrival of Sofia at 10h38 on October 4th, 2019.
+At last, the moment everybody has been waiting for happened at 10h38 on October 4th, 2019.
 I had the chance to document every step of her birth.
-This was a amazingly powerful moment.
-Looking at the doctors work is like watching a perfectly choreographed ballet.
+Sofia’s birth was a compelling moment.
+Looking at the doctor’s work is like watching a perfectly choreographed ballet.
 Perfection!

-Every parent who experience giving birth early will tell you that the birth is only the beginning of a very long journey.
+Every parent who experiences giving birth prematurely will tell you that the birth, is only the beginning of a very long journey.
 A journey spent in the NICU (neonatal intensive-care unit) with ups and downs before being transferred to a local paediatric hospital.
 Sofia spent a month at the hospital before coming home to her parents.
 Many families must spend a lot more time in the NICU.
 Sofia was in a way fortunate.

 Today, she is perfectly healthy.
 Thanks to the doctors of CHU Sainte-Justine who without, saved her life.